-The ACC also approved: (i) the consolidation of water and/or wastewater rates to create economies of scale that are beneficial to all customers when rates are consolidated; (ii) acquisition premiums relating to the Company's acquisitions of its Red Rock and Turner Ranches utilities, which increase the rate base for such utilities and result in an increase in the annual collective revenue requirement included in the table above; (iii) the Company's ability to annually adjust rates to flow through certain changes in tax expense, primarily related to income taxes, without the necessity of a rate case proceeding; and (iv) a sustainable water surcharge, which will allow semiannual surcharges to be added to customer bills based on verified costs of new water resources.
+The ACC also approved: (i) the consolidation of water and/or wastewater rates to create economies of scale that are beneficial to all customers when rates are consolidated; (ii) acquisition premiums relating to the Company's acquisitions of its Red Rock and Turner Ranches utilities, which increase the rate base for such utilities and result in an increase in the annual collective revenue requirementincluded in the table above; (iii) the Company's ability to annually adjust rates to flow through certain changes in tax expense, primarily related to income taxes, without the necessity of a rate case proceeding; and (iv) a sustainable water surcharge, which will allow semiannual surcharges to be added to customer bills based on verified costs of new water resources.

-Finally, Rate Decision No. 78644 requires the Company to work with ACC staff and the Residential Utility Consumer Office to prepare a Private Letter Ruling request to the Internal Revenue Service ("IRS") to clarify whether the failure to eliminate the deferred taxes attributable to assets condemned in a transaction governed by Section 1033 of the Internal Revenue Code ("IRC") would violate the normalization provisions of Section 168(i)(9) of the IRC.
-If the IRS accepts the request and issues its ruling, a copy must be provided to the ACC.
-Within 90 days after providing the ruling to the ACC, ACC Staff shall prepare, for ACC consideration, a memorandum and proposed order regarding guidance issued within the Private Letter Ruling.
-This may result in further action by the ACC, which the Company is unable to predict due to the uncertainties involved, that could have an adverse impact on its financial condition, results of operations and cash flows.
+Finally, Rate Decision No. 78644 required the Company to work with ACC staff and the Residential Utility Consumer Office to prepare a Private Letter Ruling request to the Internal Revenue Service ("IRS") to clarify whether the failure to eliminate the deferred taxes attributable to assets condemned in a transaction governed by Section 1033 of the Internal Revenue Code ("IRC") would violate the normalization provisions of Section 168(i)(9) of the IRC.
+The IRS accepted the request and issued its Private Letter Ruling, dated September 22, 2023.
+The Private Letter Ruling determined that the deferred taxes attributable to assets condemned in a transaction governed by Section 1033 of the IRC must be eliminated and failure to do so would violate the normalization provisions of Section 168(i)(9) of the IRC.
+As required by Rate Decision No. 78644, the Private Letter Ruling has been provided to the ACC.
+Within 90 days after receiving the ruling, ACC Staff is required to prepare, for ACC consideration, a memorandum and proposed order regarding guidance issued within the Private Letter Ruling.
+The Private Letter Ruling was consistent with the adjustments used to determine the revenue requirements in Rate Decision No. 78644.
+Accordingly, the Company has requested that no further action be taken by the ACC.
+However, there can be no assurance provided until the ACC process is complete.
+Refer to Note 2 - "Regulatory Decision and Related Accounting and Policy Changes" of the Notes to the Consolidated Financial Statements included in Part II, Item 8 of the Company's Form 10-K for the period ended December 31, 2022.